 Dear Robert Down Families,

-Welcome to the 2020/21 school year.
-Covid-19 has changed much in our lives.
+Covid-19 continues to challenge so much in our lives.
 I hope this newsletter provides helpful information during this difficult time.
 I am providing services for students and families by utilizing our Google online platform and posting information for students in my Google Classroom.
 You can schedule an online session with me through this link:

 Access my Google Classroom with this class code: sma5dh5

-Please take a look at the attached articles below.
-I hope you find this information helpful as we are all trying to navigate some uncharted waters.
-I am also updating our social emotional learning library below.
-There are books on various topics for both children and parents.
+2. Social-emotional learning library has book suggestions on various topics.
 Most notably is the New York City Library's free books for children on the coronavirus.
 Many of the other books listed can be found at our local library branch or purchased online.

 I work at both Robert Down and Pacific Grove Middle Schools.
 Please email if you have questions about the school counseling program or set up an appointment through my online calendar.